 Why is this important?
 In short, it means that from a taxation standpoint trading in ETFs is roughly the same as owning individual stocks.
-You are not paying for taxes from a bunch of regular trading by the fund owners, such as you’ll often see with mutual funds.
+You are not paying for taxes from a bunch of regular trading by the fund owners, such as you’ll often see with actively managed mutual funds.
 Capital gains from mutual funds are often distributed to investors, triggering income tax whether the investor wants it or not.

 Keep in mind, the above tax implications only apply to non-retirement accounts.

 Disadvantages of Exchange Traded Funds